 With fewer systems, the maintenance burden is reduced.

-Hardware The traditional, on-premises ETL process requires more hardware.
+The traditional, on-premises ETL process requires more hardware.

 As the ELT process is cloud-based, no additional hardware is required.